Weak Adversarial Neural Pushforward Method for the Wigner Transport Equation: Abstract

 \section{Abstract}

-We extend the Weak Adversarial Neural Pushforward Method to the Wigner transport equation governing the phase-space dynamics of quantum systems.
+We extend the Weak Adversarial Neural Pushforward Method to the Wigner--Moyal equation governing the phase-space dynamics of quantum systems.
 The central contribution is a structural observation: integrating the nonlocal pseudo-differential potential operator against plane-wave test functions produces a Dirac delta that exactly inverts the Fourier transform defining the Wigner potential kernel, reducing the operator to a pointwise finite difference of the potential at two shifted arguments.
 This holds in arbitrary dimension, requires no truncation of the Moyal series, and treats the potential as a black-box function oracle with no derivative information.
 To handle the negativity of the Wigner quasi-probability distribution, we introduce a signed pushforward architecture that decomposes the solution into two non-negative phase-space distributions mixed with a learnable weight.
 The resulting method inherits the mesh-free, Jacobian-free, and scalable properties of the original framework while extending it to the quantum setting.
+Numerical experiments on the Wigner--Fokker--Planck equation with both harmonic and anharmonic potentials validate the approach against analytical and spectral reference solutions.